 Her play The Providence of Neighboring Bodies has received productions in New York, Edinburgh, and Brussels, and is published by Oberon Books.
 It was named one of the Best Shows at the Edinburgh Festivals in 2018 by the Guardian, who called it a "surreal and wonderfully written drama... pure poetry".

 With her partner Eric John Meyer, she is the co-director of Human Head Performance Group, a company best-known for The Truck Project: a series of plays performed in Budget rental trucks for small audiences.
 Together, they have created Due to Events, Obfuscation, and FISH, and will premiere Thought Leadership Pleasure Cruise in 2020.
-Human Head has received residencies at The Brick and Drop Forge & Tool, and taught collaborative playmaking at Concordia University and Hamilton College.
+Human Head has received residencies at The Brick and Drop Forge & Tool, and taught collaborative playmaking at Concordia University and are 2020 playwrights-in-residence at Hamilton College.

 Photo by: Kent Meister